angeline-vidhula-js/jquery-mvc/README.md

 # JQuery-MVC
-An MVC architecture using JQuery for JS functions and DOM manipulations, and JSRender for templating.
+An MVC architecture using JQuery.
 _Primarily ideated and created for my intranet dashboard project for a Retail client._<br/>

 <h3>Dependancies</h3>